 The 10 Article 21 measures

 Article 21 of NIS2 lists 10 minimum cybersecurity risk-management measures that every in-scope entity must implement.
-The directive explicitly frames these as "appropriate and proportionate" — meaning a 50-person manufacturer won't be held to the same standard as a multinational bank.
+The directive explicitly frames these as "appropriate and proportionate."
+This means a 50-person manufacturer won't be held to the same standard as a multinational bank.
 But you must address all 10 areas.

 1. Risk analysis & information security policies